Exploring one of the continuing conundrums which has been with us from the beginning of the series.

 As to the false note from Minerva; Minerva raises the issue of rumors that Voldemort was defeated “last night”.

 Minerva, in general, is a much more reliable witness than Hagrid, but this is clearly inaccurate.
 The statement is not completely unsalvageable, however.
 She says “last night” but she hasn’t slept since Monday night.
 And she’s been sitting on the Dursleys garden wall for a good 18 hours.
-She may be rigid and upright, but she wouldn’t be human if she weren’t tired.
-And we don’t know just when the Prophet broke the story of Voldemort’s defeat.
+She may be rigid and upright, but she wouldn’t be human if she weren’t extremely tired.
+And we also don’t know just when the Prophet broke the story of Voldemort’s defeat.
 By “last night” she may still be thinking of Sunday night, and it’s only when she returns to the castle that she realizes that the attack had actually been on Halloween.

 Just about all of our information regarding the actual attack, after all, only comes to us in retrospect, and years later.
 And usually from Hagrid, too.
 Either to Harry, when Hagrid takes him to do his school shopping, or at the 3 Broomsticks a dozen years after the event.